-I must admit pre washing fabric is not one of my favorite tasks but when you are sewing clothing it is a must-do task.
+I must admit pre washing fabric is not one of my favorite tasks but when you are sewing or purchasing clothing it is a must-do task.
 Most fabrics will shrink slightly when washed and some will even shrink considerably.
 Knits, in particular, are prone to shrinking.
 How would you feel if the dress you spent hours sewing ended up 2 sizes too small after one wash?
-With a little care and few simple steps, you can learn how to pre wash fabric before sewing.
+With a little care and few simple steps, you can learn how to pre wash fabric.

 Why do Pre Washing?